karimarttila/clojure/webstore-demo/replicant-webstore/README.md

 I have implemented various webstore exercises (e.g. [Clojure Re-Frame Exercise](https://www.karimarttila.fi/clojure/2020/10/15/clojure-re-frame-exercise.html)) to learn how to use Clojure to implement both the backend and frontend.
 This new `store2` exercise is just one of them.
 In this new exercise I wanted to learn how to implement the frontend using [replicant](https://github.com/cjohansen/replicant) library, which is a thin HTML rendering layer for ClojureScript.
 I wanted to see how `replicant` compares to [Reagent](https://reagent-project.github.io/) that I have used previously with Clojurescript.

+**NOTE!** I have explained the tools I have used in this exercise in my blog post: [Clojure Power Tools Part 3](https://www.karimarttila.fi/clojure/2025/04/20/clojure-power-tools-part-3.html).

 # Example Projects

 I used mostly these example projects in my exercise: